The C++ APIs in bind.h define

 :param From* ptr

 Note that this is a template struct taking typename ...
-ConstructorArgs
+ConstructorArgs.

-Note that this is a templated class with typename parameters ClassType
+Note that this is a templated class with typename parameters ClassType and BaseSpecifier.

-(a typename for the class).
+A typedef of ClassType (a typename for the class).

-(a typename for the class).
+A typedef of BaseSpecifier (a typename for the class).

 class_() = delete;